data-edu/data-science-in-education/README.md

 - Now that educators are familiar with some data science techniques, it's time to tackle applying and sharing those techniques at work.
 This is its own skill.
 - Connect the skills taught in Part 2 to the unique challenges discussed in Part 1
 - Explore how to use programming, statistics, and content knowledge in an education workplace that is new to data science
-- Explore how educators can teach today's students to prepare them for using data in future work places
+- Explore how educators can teach today's students to prepare them for using data in future work placesadding a line